NimaAdii/Waste-Classification/README.md

 ### Compressing and Sealing

 The `CompressingAndSealing.ino` script controls the compressing and sealing process using stepper motors, servo motors, and relays.

+### Conveyor Belt Control
+The 'ConveyorBelt.ino' script handles the movement of the conveyor belt, object detection using ultrasonic sensors, and sending commands to the image classification system.

+## Image Classification Model
+The img.py script captures images from the camera, classifies them using a pre-trained deep learning model, and communicates with the Arduino system.

+## Setup and Installation
+1. Arduino: Upload the Arduino codes to the Arduino Uno using the Arduino IDE.
+2. Python Environment: Set up Python 3.x and required libraries (TensorFlow, OpenCV) using pip install -r requirements.txt.
+3. Model: Place the imageclassifier.h5 model file in the specified location on your device.
+4. Camera: Ensure the camera is correctly connected and accessible.

+## Usage
+Start the Arduino system to initiate the hardware components.
+Run the Python script to start the image classification and sorting process.
+The system will classify and sort objects as they are placed on the conveyor belt.